-During FY2021, Blue continued to be affected by the economic impacts of the COVID19 pandemic.
-Blue is still impacted by the continued shift in Government focus during this time, thus further slowing down the application process for PCA's and PL's.
+During FY2022, Blue Energy continued to be affected by the economic impacts of the COVID19 pandemic.
+Blue Energy is still impacted by the continued shift in Government focus during this time, thus further slowing down the application process for PCA's and PL's.
 In addition, due to border closures and travel restrictions to indigenous communities in the Northern Territory, and north Queensland, some of the planned Native title consultation work in these areas remains on hold.

-From a financial point of view, Blue was not eligible to access the Government's Job Keeper subsidies as the Group is a non-income based business.
-The Group benefited from the Government's 'cash bonus' scheme to the amount of \$75k in FY2020 and with a further \$25k in Qtr1 of FY2021.
+From a financial point of view, Blue Energy was not eligible to access the Government's Job Keeper subsidies as the Group is a nonincome based business.
+The Group benefited from the Government's 'cash bonus' scheme to the amount of \$Nil in FY2022 (FY2021: \$25k).
 This income is disclosed as "other income" in the financial statements.